 If you really need it, you can always put some expenses on your credit card – yet another reason to keep a low (or no) balance on your credit card, so that it’s an option for emergencies.

 At a certain point, there is such a thing as too much cash.
 Cash loses money every year to inflation, so you want to keep enough to help you sleep at night, but not so much that you’re losing out on other potential investments.

 7. Avoid the Slums

 There’s a difference between working-class neighborhoods and slums.
-If you intend to invest in lower-end/affordable real estate, you need to know that difference very, very well.
+If you intend to invest in cheap real estate, you need to know exactly where that line falls.

 When I was in my 20s, I had this grand vision in my head, that I would turn these bad neighborhoods around.
 What happened instead is these bad neighborhoods turned my wallet upside-down.

 If you’re just starting out, I recommend investing at the intersection of working-class and middle-class neighborhoods.
 The kind of neighborhoods where people take pride in their homes and yards, even if they’re smaller.
 Neighborhoods where curmudgeonly old men are constantly keeping an eye out, where mothers shake brooms, where the community polices itself.

 Take it from someone who has lost a lot of money to bad neighborhoods: don’t invest in them.